-Most people book with Oyster as solo travelers, but you can also travel with a friend of group too.
+Most people book with Oyster as solo travelers, but you can also travel with a friend or group.

 You should visit your doctor or travel nurse to find out what vaccinations you will need.
 Your routine vaccinations will need to be up to date, it is likely you will need Hepatitis A and Typhoid, and possibly Hepatitis B. Please follow your doctor’s advice.